 Community ownership is of course only one piece in the jigsaw, but, crudely put, if people have more of a stake in their society, they are less likely to trash it.

 Restoring faith in politicians, and achieving Ed Miliband’s Good Society, will rely as much on the community hall as it does the corridors of Westminster.
 The debate is worth having.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.